-NOTE: This procedure describes calibration using a demand flow regulator, a zero air calibration cylinder, and a 4-gas calibration cylinder to set the zero reading.
-A 4-gas cylinder is used to set the zero since it is already used to calibrate the IR CH4, CO, and $\rm H_2S$ channels.
-A 100% nitrogen calibration cylinder could also be used to set the zero reading.
+NOTE: This procedure describes calibration using a demand flow regulator, a zero air calibration cylinder, and a nitrogen calibration cylinder to set the zero reading.

 Preparing for Calibration

 CAUTION: This procedure may cause alarms at the controller.
 Take appropriate action to avoid this, such as entering the calibration mode at the controller.